jossives/dual_processing_GIREP/README.md

 * A02c NCRT correlations - Establishes how we look at NCRT correlations.
 In this case we see treatment effect on high CRT scores, but not low
 * A02gn Gender correlations with NCRT split as an additional predictor - Nothing significant changes from A02g
 * A02g2 Gender correlations with course grade - swapping in course grade instead of final exam grade.
 No significant differences as expected

+### A03 Repeating the A02 analysis with the P100 Sept, 2017 Final Exam

+No effect for this data set

+### A04 Combining four tests (P100/101 from 2017-2018)

+In preparing this data set, I can see that we want to have all four tests processed individually, including how they are loaded into the Axx analysis scripts.
+However, they will be combined into a single data file within the script